telegraph/frontend-exercise/README.md

 * Reasoning about web performance
 * Reasoning about SEO
 * Solid unit testing
-* Ability to translate designs
+* Ability to translate designs into code

 ### :open_file_folder: Data